Marine Stings and Scrapes in Children: Care Instructions

 Overview

-There are many kinds of stings, scrapes, and cuts a child can get from being in the ocean.
+There are many kinds of stings, scrapes, and cuts a child can get at or in the ocean.

-Jellyfish stings leave raised, red marks called welts.
-The welts may last for 1 to 2 weeks.
-Your child may also get an itchy skin rash.
-This can appear 1 to 4 weeks after the sting.
+Jellyfish stings can cause a line of red, brown, or purplish raised bumps that may last 1 to 2 weeks.
+Your child may also get an itchy rash.
+This can appear days to weeks after the sting.

 Seabather's eruption is a type of rash.
-You can get it after a sting by a jellyfish or sea anemone larvae.
+Your child can get it after a sting by certain types of jellyfish or sea anemone.
 It can be itchy and annoying.
-But it usually goes away without treatment in 10 to 14 days.
+But it usually goes away with home treatment in 1 to 2 weeks.

-Coral scrapes and cuts may take weeks or months to heal completely.
+Coral scrapes and cuts are common injuries that may occur when you walk on a beach or swim in warm ocean water.
+They may take weeks or months to heal completely.

 How can you care for your child at home?

-• If your doctor told you how to care for your child's sting, follow your doctor's instructions.
+If your doctor told you how to care for your child's wound, follow your doctor's instructions.
 If you did not get instructions, follow this general advice:

 • Wash the area with clean water 2 times a day.
 Don't use hydrogen peroxide or alcohol, which can slow healing.